ROCm/rocDecode/docs/how-to/using-rocDecode-bitstream.rst

     }

-The example also demonstrates other available bitstream APIs.
-For example, APIs for getting the bit depth and codec of the stream:
+The ``videodecoderaw.cpp`` example also demonstrates how to use the bitstream reader APIs to obtain the bit depth and codec of a stream:

 .. code:: C++